 1.1 Definition

 The front office refers to the parts of a company that interact directly with customers.
-It is the "front line" of the organization, responsible for revenue generation and managing customer relationships
+It is the "front line" of the organization, responsible for generating revenue and managing customer relationships.

 1.2 Main Functions

-– Sales: Prospect new clients and close deals
+– Sales: Prospecting new clients and closing deals.

-– Marketing: Create and implement strategies to attract and retain customers
+– Marketing: Creating and implementing strategies to attract and retain customers.

-– Customer Relationship Management (CRM): Maintain and improve relationships with existing customers
+– Customer Relationship Management (CRM): Maintaining and improving relationships with existing customers.

 1.4 Technologies Used